google/codeworld/web/help/GuideUnit1.md

 Advanced drawing
 ================

-As you progress, you may want more flexible shapes than just circles, text, and rectangles.
+As you progress, you may want more flexible shapes than just circles, lettering, and rectangles.
 In this section, you will learn ways to describe more flexible basic shapes to use in your drawings.

 Points and coordinates
 ----------------------